opensourcepundits/unbias/README.md

 git clone [YOUR_REPO_URL]
 ```

-# Navigate into the folder containing manifest.json
+2. Download [Google Chrome for developers](https://www.google.com/chrome/dev/) because it has the APIs built in.

-2. Load as Unpacked Extension in Chrome
+3. Load as Unpacked Extension in Chrome

 Open Chrome and navigate to the Extensions management page: ```chrome://extensions/```